gdbroman/broman.blog/_posts/2020/2020-10-16-the-subconscious-conscious.md

 Rising what's lurking

-A life of our own making
+For a life of our making

-To shine light
+To shine light underground

-That's the undertaking
+That is the undertaking